gisogrimm/tascartutorials/sensors/README.md

 cd tascartutorials/sensors
 ```
 Ensure that JACK server is running (e.g., start it with `qjackctl &`).

+See section 2.2 "Network remote control via OSC" of the TASCAR manual.

 ## Step 1: Connect sensors